 - Bitcoin (based on account manager approvals)

 The minimum threshold is $20 if you select Paypal and $50 if you select other payment methods.
 This is better than the typical $100 limit with Google Adsense for small publishers without high volumes of traffic.

 I love receiving payments via Paypal so here’s one of the latest payments received under Intango Ltd. Remember they pay on a NET30 basis, so what you earn this month gets paid at the end of the next month.

-If you can send decent amount of traffic, RevenueHits also has Biweekly, Net15, Net0 and weekly payments.
-In some cases Prepayment arranges can be done as well.
+If you can send a decent amount of traffic, RevenueHits also has Biweekly, Net15, Net0, and weekly payments.
+In some cases, prepayment arrangements can be done as well.

 RevenueHits has never failed to pay me on time and I’ve received more than 20 payments already.
 My highest payment was around $2,100 although I haven’t seen that performance back again recently.

 RevenueHits is a CPA advertising network that delivers results for its advertisers.
 For us (publishers), they’re basically a PPC/CPM network (depends on the type of ads you’re using) and it’s definitely one of the best you can find out there.

 Some other networks I’ve tested or you might have heard about before are:

 - FB Audience Network (See tutorial)